youdie323323/enigma/README.md

 <h1 align="center">enigma</h1>

-🚀 **The first publicly available better javaScript virtual machine obfuscator**
+🚀 **The first publicly available better javascript virtual machine obfuscator**

 This tool allows you to run JavaScript code on a custom-built JavaScript interpreter, effectively making reverse engineering harder.
 In a nutshell, i called this as **javascript version of webassembly**.